HORIZONTAL DIRECTIONAL DRILLING (HDD)

 When the pilot hole has been bored and the bit emerges in the exit pit, the drill bit is removed.
 A reamer is placed on the end of the pipe string and pulled back to enlarge the borehole.
 Generally, the reamed hole is 120 to 150 % larger than the service pipe that will be inserted.

-Lengths of polyethylene pipe are then fused together.
+Lengths of HDPE pipes are then fused together.
 The pipe is heated and the molecules are transformed into a crystalline state that enables a seamless joining of the pipe.
 The end result is a fusion joint that is as strong or stronger than the pipe itself.

 BENEFITS OF HDD